-The battle at Combat Outpost Keating remains one of the deadliest attacks on U.S. forces since the beginning of the war in Afghanistan — and it is the first battle to produce two Medal of Honor recipients since the Battle of Mogadishu almost 20 years ago.
+📷 The battle at Combat Outpost Keating, which took place 10 years ago today, remains one of the deadliest attacks on U.S. forces since the beginning of the war in Afghanistan — and it is the first battle to produce two Medal of Honor recipients since the Battle of Mogadishu 26 years ago.

 On Oct.
 3, 2009, a force of about 50 Americans faced down as many as 400 enemy fighters intent on overrunning COP Keating in eastern Afghanistan.

 Outnumbered and outgunned, the soldiers fought for hours, successfully fending off the enemy attack.
 Eight soldiers were killed and about two dozen others were wounded.